gulp-community/gulp-livereload/README.md

 ###  livereload.middleware

-You can also directly access the middleware of the underlying server instance (tiny-lr.middleware) for hookup through express, connect, or some other middleware app
+You can also directly access the middleware of the underlying server instance (mini-lr.middleware) for hookup through express, connect, or some other middleware app

 ### livereload.server

 gulp-livereload also reveals the underlying server instance for direct access if needed.
-The instance is a "tiny-lr" instance that this wraps around.
+The instance is a "mini-lr" instance that this wraps around.
 If the server is not running then this will be `undefined`.

 Debugging
 ---